 French food is considered top of the pecking order among the world's most celebrated cuisines.
 Significantly in 2010, French gastronomy was recognized by UNESCO as an "intangible cultural heritage."
 As for wine, France is second only to Italy in production and French wines hold their own among the world's most famous, prized varietals and estate labels.

 Professional Food Traditions

-There is almost nothing more traditional in France than the sight of people lining up outside of the local boulangerie (bread store) waiting for their fresh baguette which they will eat with breakfast, lunch and dinner.
+There is perhaps nothing more traditional in France than the sight of people lining up outside the local village boulangerie (bread store) waiting for the freshly baked baguettes they will eat with breakfast, lunch, and dinner.
 There are even regulations on ingredients and method of production of the baguette traditionelle, consumed at a rate of 10 billion per year.

 |Film Title||In English||Director||Year|